Michael A. Shea

-Michael Anthony Shea (Mar.
-4, 1894 – May 4, 1954) was a politician in the Dominion of Newfoundland.
+Michael Anthony Shea (March 4, 1894 – May 4, 1954) was a politician in the Dominion of Newfoundland.
 He represented Ferryland in the Newfoundland House of Assembly from 1932 to 1934 as a United Newfoundland Party member.

 The son of John P. Shea and Jane Griffon, he was born in St. John's and was educated there.
-Shea left school in 1909 to work as a clerk in the Monroe Export Co.
-In 1926, he became a director for the company.
+Shea left school in 1909 to work as a clerk at the Monroe Export Co.
+In 1926, he became a director of the company.
 Shea was also a director for Newfoundland Wholesale Dry Goods Ltd. He ran unsuccessfully for a seat in the Newfoundland assembly in 1928 before being elected in 1932.

 Shea married Ellen Mary Evans.
 He died in St. John's at the age of 60.